NormLorenz/ai-llm-gradio-rag/README.md

 - **Model**: GPT-4 with temperature 0 for deterministic responses
 - **Retrieval**: Top-3 most relevant document chunks
 - **Vector Dimension**: 1536 (OpenAI embedding dimension)

+## Core Methods

+### `process_document(file, chunk_size, chunk_overlap)`
+Processes a new document and indexes it in Pinecone:
+- Loads PDF or TXT files
+- Splits text into semantic chunks
+- Creates embeddings using OpenAI
+- Stores vectors in Pinecone vector database
+- Initializes the QA chain for answering questions

+### `load_existing_vectorstore()`
+Loads a previously indexed vector store from Pinecone:
+- Connects to Pinecone
+- Checks if the index contains existing vectors
+- Loads the vector store without reprocessing documents
+- Initializes the QA chain for immediate questioning
+- Returns the number of vectors in the index

+**Use Case**: When you've already indexed documents in Pinecone and want to use them without reprocessing.

+### `answer_question(question)`
+Answers a question using the loaded vector store:
+- Retrieves the top-3 most relevant document chunks
+- Sends chunks and question to GPT-4
+- Returns answer with source citations
+- Handles edge cases (no document loaded, empty questions)

 ## Project Structure